strand/make.bettermistak.es/source/_posts/2012-09-21-triangles.markdown

   @include arrow(10px, 1px, 85px, top)
 ```

-Then we can add another conditional for the left arrow, and voila a module arrow giving our dialog boxes a speech bubble playfulness.
+Then we can add another conditional for the left arrow, and voila a modular arrow giving our dialog boxes a speech bubble playfulness.

 ``` sass The finished product
 @mixin triangle($color, $size, $offset, $position)